 Buying a Business in New Jersey — FAQs

-Buying an existing business in New Jersey can be an exciting opportunity — but it also carries significant legal and financial risk.
-From negotiating terms to conducting due diligence and drafting agreements, every stage of the transaction must be handled carefully.
+Buying a new or existing business in New Jersey can be an exciting opportunity — but it also carries significant legal and financial preparation.
+From negotiating contract terms to conducting due diligence and drafting agreements, every stage of the transaction must be handled carefully.
 At Hanlon Niemann & Wright, we represent buyers throughout the acquisition process to help ensure the transaction is properly structured and legally sound.

 What Is the First Step in Buying a Business in New Jersey?

-The first step is identifying the type of business you want to purchase and determining whether it aligns with your experience, financial goals, and investment capacity.
-Before making an offer, review preliminary financial information and evaluate whether the asking price appears reasonable given the available data.
+The first step is to identify the type of business you want to purchase and determine whether it aligns with your experience, financial goals, and investment capital.
+Before making an offer, review the seller’s preliminary financial information and assess whether the asking price seems reasonable based on the available data.

 Why Should I Hire an Attorney When Purchasing a Business?

-Purchasing a business involves complex contracts, financial disclosures, and potential liabilities.
+Purchasing a business involves contracts, financial disclosures, and legal obligations.
 An experienced business attorney helps protect your interests by negotiating terms, conducting legal due diligence, drafting and reviewing agreements, and ensuring compliance with New Jersey law.
-Legal guidance reduces the risk of inheriting undisclosed debts or contractual obligations.
+Legal guidance reduces the risk of inheriting undisclosed debts, liens, or contractual obligations, etc.

 What Is Due Diligence?